kedanco/javascript30/readme.md

 - splice (remove at index) different from slice (return substring)
 - 'some' and 'every', array check functions that return a boolean (if some/every element fulfills condition)
 - 'find' returns the object and 'findIndex' returns index of that object

+## Project 8: HTML5 Canvas
+- With canvas, you can use ctx(context) to set 2d/3d drawing and dictate draw settings
+- hsl (hue, saturation, lightness) is another way to represent rgb colours
+- ctx commands 'beginPath','moveTo','lineTo' and 'stroke' control the actual drawing on the canvas